Shareholders Agreement Drafting

 1. Customised Legal Drafting

-At Kanakkupillai, we recognize that each company and shareholder relationship is unique.
+At Kanakkupillai, we recognise that each company and shareholder relationship is unique.
 We don't rely on generic templates.
 Instead, our professionals draft Shareholders’ Agreements by aligning them with the Articles of Association and applicable laws, including the Companies Act, 2013, and SEBI/FEMA regulations.

 2. Risk and Compliance Advisory